|Director : Paul MARTIN (email@example.com)|

 The WHO Centre participate to the technical formation of microbiologists involved in laboratory-based surveillance of listeriosis in their own countries, characterize strains of L. monocytogenes from different countries by typing, and develop specific surveillance programmes in some countries, like seafood in Morocco.

 The laboratory has performed, in collaboration with two epidemiologists, a meta analysis of the epidemics of listeriosis.
 The five typical steps of all meta analysis were applied : (1) to determine precise objectives, (2) bibliographic search, (3) elaboration and evaluation of a data collection document, (4) reading of articles and collection of data, and (5) data analysis.
-A manuscript is in preparation.
+The manuscript is submitted and under review.

 |More informations on our web site|